 You are twenty-one weeks pregnant now.
 Even though you still have a while before your baby arrives, you may be thinking about what type of diapers to use on your baby.
-You may be thinking about using cloth diapers or just planning on using disposables.
-Cloth diapers are actually very popular and a lot of women are choosing to use cloths to put on their babies bottoms.
+You may be thinking about using cloth diapers or planning on using disposables.
+Cloth diapers are actually very popular and a lot of women are choosing to use cloths to protect their baby's bottom.
 How much work is there to using cloth diapers?
 And aren’t they inconvenient?
-In this week’s newsletter we are going to give you some information on cloth diapers and tell you what you will need to know if you choose to use cloths instead of disposables.
+In this week’s newsletter, we are going to give you some information on cloth diapers and tell you what you will need to know if you choose to use cloth diapers instead of disposables.
 We are also going to tell you some of the advantages and disadvantages of either diapering choice.

 Pros and Cons of Cloth Diapering